 Choosing the right premises is a major decision for many businesses.
 The right location can be critical for attracting customers and employees, while the premises themselves can significantly influence productivity.

-You also need to take into account how the decision to license, lease or buy your premises affects your costs and the flexibility you'll have if your premises requirements change in the future.
+You also need to take into account how the decision to license, lease or buy your premises affects your overheads and the flexibility you'll have if your premises requirements change in the future.

 Which area do you want to be in?